GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Software is usually expected to be modified over the course of its productive life.
-The process of converting one correct program into a different correct program is extremely challenging.
+> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
 >
-> ~ *Douglas Crockford*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts